chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 A server operating in Shared Mode uses PaddedServerNameList.sni as if it were the "server_name" extension to finish the handshake.
-It SHOULD pad the Certificate message, via padding at the record layer, such that its length equals the size of the largest possible Certificate (message) covered by the same ESNI key.
+It SHOULD pad the Certificate message, via padding at the record layer, such that its length equals the size of the the largest possible Certificate (message) covered by the same ESNI key.

 Moreover, the server MUST include the "encrypted_server_name" extension in EncryptedExtensions with the "response_type" field set to "esni_accept" and the "nonce" field set to the decrypted PaddedServerNameList.nonce value from the client "encrypted_server_name" extension.

 If the server sends a NewSessionTicket message, the corresponding ESNI PSK MUST be ignored by all other servers in the deployment when not negotiating ESNI, including servers which do not implement this specification.
-This may be implemented by adding a new field to the server session state which earlier implementations cannot parse.

 This restriction provides robustness for rollbacks (see {{misconfiguration}}).